Probe-Particle/ppafm/doc/interpolation_zscan_to_grid_tutorial.md

 # Interpolating DFT z‑scans to a Regular 3D Grid

 This tutorial explains how to go from raw DFT data (irregular lateral sampling + z‑scans) to a regular 3D grid that can be used for AFM/STM analysis.
+It reflects the latest fixes for avoiding vacuum bumps via adaptive radii, optional global kriging, and a scatter overlay for checking data fidelity.

-It uses two small helper scripts in `tests/Interpolation/`:
+It uses two helper scripts in `tests/Interpolation/`:

 - `clean_point_info.py` – parses `*_point_info.txt` from the DFT workflow and produces a clean list of lateral sampling points.
-- `interp_zscan_to_grid.py` – takes the clean points and the z‑scan file and interpolates onto a regular `(x, y, z)` grid using RBF or Kriging.
+- `interp_zscan_to_grid.py` – takes the clean points and the z‑scan file and interpolates onto a regular `(x, y, z)` grid using RBF or Kriging, with optional adaptive radii, nugget, global evaluation, and scatter overlays.

 The target audience is someone who already has DFT z‑scan data but has not worked with this interpolation tooling before.